 Best Travel Deals

-North Sulawesi, Indonesia Part Two
+North Sulawesi, Indonesia: Part Two

 Author: Maduro Dive Staff

-The Center of Life’s Diversity
+The Center of Life’s Diversity: Part Two

 As you last recall, we tried to include all 50,000 miles (70,000km) of shoreline of Indonesia in one article, then we briefly mentioned three dive resorts on the northern edge of Sulawesi Island where some 390 species of coral, 90 resident species of fish, and where some 1,650 species of fish commute to work daily to and from the Bunaken National Park which is considered Grand Central in the incredibly bio-diverse Coral Triangle which stretches from the Philippines down over to Malaysia and across to the Solomon Islands.